Complaint about the Council | Complaint about a Councillor

 If you are not satisfied with the response you receive, your complaint will be recorded in the Complaints System and assigned to the Service Manager/Team Leader.
-This is a Stage 1 Complaint.
+This is a Stage 1: Investigation complaint.
 A full written response will be provided within 10 workings days.

-If you remain dissatisfied you should tell us why (Appeal).
+If you remain dissatisfied you should tell us why Stage 2: Appeal.
 The appropriate Assistant Director/Revenues and Benefits Manager/Senior Manager will review the complaint.
 A response will be made in writing within 20 workings days.

 If you are making a complaint on behalf of someone else, please include their name and address.
 If you are sending any documents or previous correspondence, please indicate whether or not you wish these to be returned to you.

 We will investigate your complaint in a fair and equitable way to achieve a satisfactory solution to the problem.
 However, if this is not possible or if you are unhappy with the Council's procedure, you have the right to refer your complaint to the Local Government Ombudsman who may undertake an independent investigation on your behalf.